-Should I get LASIK / LASEK Surgery in NYC?
+Should you get LASIK Surgery in NYC (or anywhere else)?

 All the refractive disorders – myopia, hyperopia, astigmatism, and presbyopia – can be corrected by prescription lenses.
 But many people dislike wearing glasses or contact lenses every day, and every year over one million people in the United States choose to have some type of refractive surgery.